w3c/wai-resource-template/content/index.md

 ---
+# translation notes are after after "#" in this section

 title: "Page Title"
-permalink: /link/to/page/
-ref: /link/to/page/
+ref: /link/to/page/   # Translators, do not change this
-lang: en
-# translators: # Uncomment (remove #) for translations, one - name line per translator.
-# - name: Translator 1
-# - name: Translator 2
-# contributors:
-# - name: Contributor 1
-# - name: Contributor 2

 github:
   repository: w3c/wai-resource-template
-  path: content/index.md
+  path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
+permalink: /link/to/page/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr

+lang: en   # Change "en" to the translated language shortcode
+last_updated: 2020-02-20   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+# translators:   # remove from the beginning of the line: "# " and add your name(s)
+# - name: Translator 1's Name
+# - name: Translator 2's Name
+# contributors:
+# - name: Contributor 1's Name
+# - name: Contributor 2's Name

 footer: > # Text in footer in HTML
   <p> This is the text in the footer </p>

 ---

 {::nomarkdown}
 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Quod architecto excepturi incidunt, odit modi quidem deserunt doloremque molestias saepe.
-Iste dolor non repellendus laudantium!
+Iste dolor non repellendus laudantium.
 Nihil velit mollitia voluptatem ullam libero.

 {::nomarkdown}
 {% include box.html type="end" %}